 Disney, Warner Bros, Paramount, Fox and Marvel, with their decades of entertainment expertise and treasure trove of million dollar franchises, were preparing an all-out assault on the global games market.
 But it didn’t work.
 Disney struggled for attention, Paramount’s last game was the critically mauled Star Trek, while Fox and Marvel never left the starting gate.
 So you have to credit Warner Bros.
 Life After Death: The History of Turtle Rock Studios.
 The Secret History of Volition - Features.
 What started out as a simple interview about a studio evolved into this: an hour-long documentary about the 18-year history of Volition, Inc.

 The studio provided an unprecedented amount of never-before-seen concept art and early footage of their great games, even from a couple that were canceled before their release.
 The video covers a lot of ground, so we divided it into four parts so that you can jump right in and learn the story behind your favorite Volition games.
-We recommend starting from the beginning to get a full look at not only the history of Volition, but how far the gaming industry has come in 18 short years.
-Let us know what you think, and thanks for watching.
 The fall of THQ.
 THQ's staff saw the stock price falling.

 It was 2008 and the global financial crisis hit the video game industry hard.
 "As a stockholder, it was shocking to me that the stock went through relatively quick decline," says one former employee who asked to not be named.
 "But even when things weren't going well, I was optimistic. " And he had reason to be.
 THQ wasn't doing well, but neither was anyone else.
 Meet The Players Who Create EVE Online Propaganda.
 Samahiel Sotken is not your average EVE Online player.

 The final years of Irrational Games, according to those who were there.
 The employees were shocked.